-This is an extensive collection of the current treatments of premature ejaculation that have the support of the Mayo Clinic, American Urological Association (AUA), and recent research.
+This is an extensive collection of the current treatments of premature ejaculation that have the support of the Mayo Clinic, the American Urological Association (AUA), and recent research.
 You will also discover the effective methods of delaying ejaculation, when to seek professional assistance, and the steps that you can take immediately.
 By the end, you will have a clear roadmap for improving sexual stamina and control.

-Learning about Premature Ejaculation: Causes, Symptoms, and Types.
+Learning about Premature Ejaculation: Causes, Symptoms, and Types

-• Lifelong PE: Since first sexual experiences, usually associated with genetics, serotonin levels, or increased sensitivity.
+- Lifelong PE: Since first sexual experiences, usually associated with genetics, serotonin levels, or increased sensitivity.

-• Acquired PE: Occurs subsequently because of stress, anxiety, erectile dysfunction (ED), prostate problems, or lifestyle.
+- Acquired PE: Occurs subsequently because of stress, anxiety, erectile dysfunction (ED), prostate problems, or lifestyle.

 Most of these are psychological (performance anxiety, relationship problems), biological (abnormal hormone levels or neurotransmitter imbalances), and behavioural (excessive pornography use or weak pelvic floor) in nature.
 The symptoms extend beyond timing, and in many instances, they include inability to delay ejaculation, frustration, and shunning intimacy.